OHIF/Viewers/platform/docs/docs/platform/extensions/modules/viewport.md

 ## Example Viewport Component

-A simplified version of the tracked `OHIFCornerstone3DViewport` is shown below, which creates a cornerstone3D viewport:
+A simplified version of the tracked `OHIFCornerstoneViewport` is shown below, which creates a cornerstone viewport:

 :::note Tip